siddharthpritam/siddharthpritam.github.io/README.md

 ## Teaching
 - Topological Data Analysis, Undecidability in Topology, Computational Topology and Geometry,
 - Design and Analysis of Algorithms, Theory of Computation.
-- A short Course on Persistent Homology at [Data Science Summer School 2024 – Tensor Data Analysis and Topological Data Analysis, IIT Madras](https://dsai.iitm.ac.in/2024/07/04/data-science-summer-school-2024/).
+- A short course on Persistent Homology at [Data Science Summer School 2024 – Tensor Data Analysis and Topological Data Analysis, IIT Madras](https://dsai.iitm.ac.in/2024/07/04/data-science-summer-school-2024/).

 ## Recent Talks
 1. University of Sydney, Australia, Aug'24: TDA Basics and Applications.